mjbots/moteus/lib/python/README.md

 ```

 All of the "set_" methods have a "make_" variant which is suitable to
-pass to a Router's `cycle` method.
+pass to a Transport's `cycle` method.

 This mechanism only improves performance for non-fdcanusb links, such
 as a pi3hat.